aaditya-pdgupta/Logism_project/README.md

 which is required mathematical expression for AND gate.

 ## Operation
-* When A is low and B is also is low, Y is low.
+* When A is low and B is also low, Y is low.
 * When A is low and B is high, Y is low.
 * When A is high and B is low, Y is low.
 * When A is high, and B is also high, Y is high.